immcantation/tigger/docs/topics/findNovelAlleles.md

 germline_db
 :   a vector of named nucleotide germline sequences matching the V calls in `clip_db`

+v_call
+:   name of the column in clip_db with V allele calls.
+Default is V_CALL.

 germline_min
 :   the minimum number of sequences that must have a